remix-run/remix/docs/start/tutorial.md

 👉 **Export a `loader` function from `app/root.tsx` and render the data**

-<docs-info>The following code has a type error in it, we'll fix it in the next section</docs-info>
+<docs-info>The following code has a type error in it, we'll fix it in the remix section</docs-info>

 ```tsx filename=app/root.tsx lines=[2,11,15,19-22,25,34-57]
 // existing imports